 You may bring owned cats inside when checking in.
 For their safety, all cats must be in carriers prior to entering the clinic.
 Each cat must leave in its own individual carrier after surgery.
 If you do not have multiple carriers, we can provide cardboard carriers upon check-out for an additional $5 per carrier.

-Community cats (unsocialized or unowned) cats must arrive in a trap or hard sided carrier with a towel, blanket or sheet covering them before entering.
-If a cat is brought in anything other than a humane trap or hard sided carrier, a transfer fee will be applied.
-Additionally, we require that each cat leaves after surgery in a trap or hard sided carrier.
-If one is not provided, carriers can be borrowed for a $20 deposit per carrier.
-The deposit will be refunded once the carrier is returned.
+Community cats (unsocialized or unowned) cats must arrive in a trap with a towel, blanket or sheet covering them before entering.
+If a cat is brought in anything other than a humane trap, a transfer fee will be applied.
+Additionally, we require that each cat leaves after surgery in a trap.
+If one is not provided, carriers can purchased at the clinic.

 Please, never cover the trap with a plastic bag or any material that could cause the cat to suffocate.
 Covering the trap helps to keep the cat calm.
-All feral cats will receive an eartip during surgery.
+All feral cats will receive an eartip.
+Ear tipping is the universal sign of an altered community cat.
+While the cat is sedated for the spay or neuter surgery, a small portion is removed from the tip of the left ear in a straight line cut.
+The procedure is swift and painless and healing is rapid.

-- One or two feral cats at a time do not require an appointment.
+- One or two feral cats at a time do not require an appointment (Mondays and Tuesday only until further notice)

 - Three or more feral cats must have an appointment.
 Please call 678-561-3491 to make an appointment.